LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/commands/stalls.md

         - Spawn Egg -> Entitiy Limits
         - Book -> Posts info about the stall in chat (only viewable by you!)
         - Oak Door -> Go back a page.

-Oak chest -> Will show you stalls you are a member of:
+##### Oak chest

-    - Will show you stalls you are a member of, clicking on the bed will open another UI.
+- Red Bed -> Will show you stalls you are a member of, clicking it opens more buttons.
     - Enderperal -> Teleports you to the stall.
     - Spawn Egg -> Shows you entitylimits.
     - book -> Posts info about the stall in chat (only viewable by you!)

-Compass -> Will open a submenu with the options below:
+##### Compass
 - Clicking on any of the spades or emeralrd -> This will tell you there is no region type found, this is broken.
     - Clicking on the books -> Will post in chat (only visible to you) your limits regarding stalls.